NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawn_prims/tutorial/tutorial.md

 ![Project name](images/spawnprim_tutorial5.png)

-And name your Extension "omni.example.spawn_prims":
+And name your Extension "my.spawn_prims.ext":

 ![Extension name](images/spawnprim_tutorial6.png)

-> **Note:** Choose a different Extension name when publishing.
+> **Note:** You can choose a different Extension name when publishing.
 For example: "companyName.extdescrip1.descrip2"
+> You **may not** use omni in your extension id.

 After this, two things happen.